public talks and appearances

 His talk, “How we explore unanswered questions in physics”, was featured on TED.com and has been viewed more than 1.6 million times.

-He makes regular appearances in media and film, including in television shows with the BBC, Discovery, arte, and National Geographic, among others; in live-streaming series (such as PBS Space Time); on podcasts; on radio shows (such as NPR’s Science Friday); and in documentaries (such as 2019’s Chasing Einstein).
+He makes regular appearances in media and film, including in television shows with the BBC, Discovery, ARTE, and National Geographic, among others; in live-streaming series (such as PBS Space Time); on podcasts (such as Vox’s Unexplainable); on radio shows (such as NPR’s Science Friday); and in documentaries (such as 2019’s Chasing Einstein).
 He and his research have been featured in The New York Times, WIRED, Gizmodo, Popular Mechanics, Pitchfork, NME, Ars Technica, Engadget, Motherboard, Brooklyn Vegan, Science News, India Today, Mic News, Discovery News, Futurism, Corriere del Trentino, and Symmetry Magazine, among others.

-Beacham is also an experimental filmmaker and visual artist.
+Beacham is also an experimental filmmaker and visual artist and exhibits internationally.
 He mounts and exhibits his own projects and frequently collaborates with other artists.
 In 2015 he launched Ex/Noise/CERN, a project exploring the connections between particle physics and experimental music, film, and art, featuring the band Deerhoof.
 He is regularly invited to have public conversations with other artists at museums and galleries and has been featured in art publications such as BOMB Magazine.

 Photo (c) ramp.space / Roman Kuhn